Aditya-Anerao/TicTacToe-Python/README.md

 A2	B2	C2
 A3	B3	C3

-Input: Players select positions on the board
+**Input:** Players select positions on the board

+**Output:** Program will output the current status of the board and continue to allow players to play until the game has been won or draw.
+The program will ask if players want to play another game